Semi-Markov Processes in Open Quantum Systems. III. Large Deviations of First Passage Time Statistics: Semi-Markov process method for counting statistics in open quantum systems

-The sMP method has been reviewed several times in previous papers~\cite{Liu2022,Liu2023a,Liu2023b}.
-Here, its introduction is brief.
-The dynamics of open quantum systems whose ensemble dynamics are characterized by the Markov quantum master equation~\cite{Breuer2002} can be unraveled into quantum jump trajectories in single systems~\cite{Mollow1975,Zoller1987,Srinivas1981,Carmichael1993,Molmer93,Plenio1998,Breuer2002}.
-A quantum jump trajectory is composed of deterministic pieces and random collapses of wave functions.
-Figure~(\ref{fig1}) shows this scenario in a driven TLS: the gray dots in the right column represent quantum states $|1\rangle$ and $|2\rangle$, and the curves and arrows denote that the wave functions of a single system depart from or randomly collapse into these states.
-If the whole evolution of the wave functions is traced, the trajectory is essentially Markovian.
-Nevertheless, if only the collapse events of the wave functions are considered, which include the collapsed quantum states and collapse times, the trajectory can be thought of as a realization of a certain sMP.
-Under this consideration, the role of the continuous pieces is replaced by the waiting time distributions (WTDs) of the sMP~\cite{Ross1995}.
+The QME~(\ref{MQME}) can be unraveled into QJTs~\cite{Mollow1975,Srinivas1981,Zoller1987,Dalibard1992,Molmer93,Carmichael1993,Plenio1998,Breuer2002,Wiseman2010}.
+These trajectories, which describe the evolution of the wave functions of single quantum systems, consist of deterministic pieces and random wave function collapses.
+The former are the solutions to nonlinear Schr$\ddot{o}$dinger equations.
+The latter indicate that the systems collapse to certain quantum states.
+As in the case we were previously interested in, the set of collapsed states is assumed to be fixed and finite~\cite{Liu2022}.
+We let the elements of the set be $\phi_\alpha$, for $\alpha=1,\cdots, M$.
+Figure~\ref{fig1} shows this scenario in an externally driven TLS: the gray dots on the right represent the collapsed quantum states $|1\rangle$ and $|2\rangle$, the curves without arrows denote that the wave functions of a single system start from these states and continuously evolve, and the curves with arrows denote the random collapses of the wave functions to these states.
+If the entire evolution of the wave functions is traced, the QJT is essentially Markovian.
+However, if we focus on the collapsed states and use random time intervals $\tau$ to replace the deterministic pieces between successive collapses, the QJTs can be viewed as realizations of an SMP~\cite{Liu2022}.
+The components of the SMP include the waiting time densities (WTDs) and survival distributions (SDs)~\cite{Ross1995}, which are as follows: